Healthy Homes Assessment Onekawa

 Insulation Onekawa

-Insulation requirements to meet the R-values that are appropriate for your region.
+Insulation requirements to meet the R-values of your area.

-• Zone 1 - Auckland & Northland Ceiling R 2.9 and underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9, underfloor R 1.3

-• Zone 2 – the remainder of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – all part of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-Learn more about the Healthy Homes insulation quality.
+Learn more about this Healthy Homes insulation quality.

 Onekawa Moisture Ingress & Drainage

-See the full details of the Healthy Homes moisture ingress and drainage standard.
+Check out the complete details of The Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection